 Moreover, there are no functional impairment tools which have been designed to provide accurate and reliable estimates of reasonable and necessary funding for all impairments/disability types.
+As a result, the Productivity Commission recommended a "transition to a fully-fledged assessment toolbox" drawing on "multiple sources of information" [emphasis added]1.

 Given the recommendation from the Productivity Commission, independent functional assessments were first trialled by the NDIA in late 2013 to see whether they could be successfully used to calculate resource allocation/reasonable and necessary supports.
 This was known as the Support Needs Assessment Tool (SNAT).
-The trail found it was not fit for purpose and it was therefore discontinued after one year1.
-Following this work further assessment tools were trialled by the NDIA in 2015 and 20162.
+The trial found it was not fit for purpose and it was therefore discontinued after one year2.
+Following this work further assessment tools were trialled by the NDIA in 2015 and 20163.